ClanCats/Hydrahon/README.md

 **What does that mean "Standalone query builder"?**

-Basically, Hydrahon only generates a query **string** and an array of parameters.
-On its own, it is not able to actually execute a query.
+Hydrahon only generates a query **string** and an array of parameters.
+On its own, it is not able to execute a query.

 [![Build Status](https://travis-ci.org/ClanCats/Hydrahon.svg?branch=master)](https://travis-ci.org/ClanCats/Hydrahon)
 [![Packagist](https://img.shields.io/packagist/dt/clancats/hydrahon.svg)](https://packagist.org/packages/clancats/hydrahon)